Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Introduction

 \section{Introduction}

 Large language models (LLMs) are used for a diverse set of applications due to their high performance across a wide spectrum of tasks \citep{bubeck2023sparks-agi}.
 In many common LLM use cases (such as chatbots), different users often have distinct and continuously evolving preferences for the type of output they want.
 For example, a user might want a creative and verbose response for certain queries, but a concise and precise response for others.
-In practice, a user may try different variations of the same query succesively until they elicit a generation that matches their goal.
+In practice, a user may try different variations of the same query successively until they elicit a desired generation.
 This trial-and-error process can be time-consuming and lacks guaranteed results, especially since minor word changes in a prompt can have disproportionate impact on the output.
-Additionally, expressing fine-grained continuous preferences (e.g., \textit{simplicity} of the response) is often difficult in\;---inherently discrete---\;natural language.
+Additionally, expressing fine-grained continuous preferences (e.g., simplifying a response by 25\%) is often difficult in\;---inherently discrete---\;natural language.
 These challenges are exacerbated when the user has complex, multi-faceted preferences (e.g., a specific combination of simplicity, formality, and verbosity) that they expect the generation to satisfy all at once.
-As a result, there is a pressing need for methods that allow for fine-grained and predictable control over LLM text generation, and which can adapt on-the-fly to mutable user preferences and constraints.
+As a result, it is critical to understand how to adapt LLMs to user preferences and constraints in a fine-grained and predictable way.